peterzen/decred-trezor-testsuite/README.md

 # decred-trezor-testsuite (WIP)

-Work in progress test suite for Decred integrations with the TREZOR wallet.
+Work in progress testbed for Decred integration with the TREZOR wallet.

 ## Install python-trezor